PatrickSVM/Diffusion-Models-for-Brain-Tumor-MRI-Scans/README.md

 Denoising diffusion probabilistic models (DDPMs) are a type of generative model that has been recently proposed as a new method for image generation tasks.
 The latest released models like Dall-E 2, Midjourney or Stable Diffusion, which all leverage this new class of generative models show promising results in the synthesis of high-resolution images from text prompts.

 The availability of sufficient amounts of training data, especially in the Computer Vision field, is crucial for the performance of machine learning models.
-To help alleviate this bottleneck when working with images e.g. in the context of classification, researchers use different data augmen- tation techniques like random rotations or mirroring as regularization.
+To help alleviate this bottleneck when working with images e.g. in the context of classification, researchers use different data augmentation techniques like random rotations or mirroring as regularization.
 This often helps to reduce overfitting, allowing the model to generalize better on unseen data by using the scarce data more efficiently.

 In this context researches recently also experimented with more sophisticated data augmentation methods.
-For example it was shown, that using synthetically created pictures by a GAN in the training process of a segmentation network for medical images can improve the performance of the model.
+For example [it was shown](https://www.nature.com/articles/s41598-019-52737-x), that using synthetically created pictures by a GAN in the training process of a segmentation network for medical images, can improve the performance of the model.

-Since DDPMs show comparable results when applied to image generation tasks, in this research project we will investigate their suitability in the context of their application as data augmentation tools.
+Since DDPMs show comparable results to GANs when applied to image generation tasks, in this research project we will investigate their suitability in the context of their application as data augmentation tools.
 Therefore we will train a noise-to-image DDPM on brain MRI scans as a possible data generation candidate for improving brain tumor segmentation models.

 ## Data